 Transport distances have been approximated together with operational experts at the site.
-This is applied since the impact from the transport work has minor contribution independent of the distances the ancillary materials are transported.
+When a transport distance is unknown, 25 km is used.
+This is mainly applied to materials which have a minor contribution in terms of weight compared to the total weight of the product.
+Thus, the impact from the transport work has minor contribution almost independent of the distance the raw material is transported.